PFAS + PFOS Scrub and Destroy by Electro-Kinetic Graphite Electrodes

 The PZT discs are interlaced between the carbon electrode discs and are then pre-loaded with a substantial compressive force by a center bolt.

 The Hydrogen Fluoride Detector is SGX-HF 10 from Sensorix, Amphenol GmbH.
-The HF marker gas shows it’s presence as in the graph.
-It is calibrated at 1 ppm of HF = 0.40 mV. and has a “cooking” response time of about 1 to 3 seconds.
-Hydrogen fluoride can only originate from the Teflon tape and serves well to validate it’s origin from the PFAS C-F molecular bond cleavage.
+The HF marker gas shows it’s presence in ppm as in the graph mapped over 90 sec. in real time It is calibrated at 1 ppm of HF = 0.40 mV. and has a “cooking” response time of about 1 to 3 seconds.
+Hydrogen fluoride can only originate from the Teflon tape which is PTFE and serves well to validate the PFAS C-F molecular bond cleavage.

 Block diagram of the lab set-up for the validation of the physics.
 The lab equipment is standard over the counter technology.